 The Equirando, event of the National Equestrian Tourism Committee of the French Equestrian Federation, takes its name from the contraction of "riding" and "hiking".
 With around 1,000 participants from all over France and different countries (Belgium, Italy, Switzerland, Spain, Morocco, etc.), it is the largest European gathering of riders and leaders practicing outdoor riding.

-The concept is simple, each participant starts from where they want and reaches the point of arrival, covering more than 100 kilometers with a horse, donkey or mule harnessed or mounted.
-The hiker organizes his stages as he sees fit to discover the regions crossed at his own pace.
+The concept is simple, each participant starts from where he wants and reaches the point of arrival, covering more than 100 kilometers with a horse, a donkey or a mule harnessed or mounted.
+The hiker organizes his stages as he wishes to discover the regions crossed at his own pace.
 They leave for a week or several months, from France or abroad, the routes are different but all have the same destination.
+Translated with www.DeepL.com/Translator (free version)

 The Equirando, known for its festive atmosphere and its big parade, puts horse riding in the countryside and the French regions in the spotlight.